 Most likely, traffic on the Internet is heavy during the times you experience rebuffering and audio cutting in and out.
 When the heavy traffic times are over, the buffering problems should get better.

 How can I subscribe to a program's podcast?

-If you want to subscribe to a program, download some or all of the episodes of that program to your computer, and be able to listen to them on either your computer or a portable MP3 player such as an iPod, then podcasts are for you!
+If you want to subscribe to a program, download some or all of the episodes of that program to your computer, and be able to listen to them on either your computer or on your smartphone, then podcasts are for you!
 Visit our Podcasts page for more information and to subscribe.

 Do I need any special software installed to listen to podcasts?

 You need an application that supports podcasting.
 We recommend Apple's iTunes for ease of use.

 Member support makes up the majority of funding for KPCC and LAist.
 Listeners like you provide the financial resources needed to broadcast and stream the local journalism and programs you value on KPCC.
 It is not an exaggeration when we say, YOU make KPCC possible!